CagatayKahramann/k8s-load-balancing-demo/README.md

    ```bash
    kubectl apply -f ingresses/
    ```
    The Ingress configuration provided uses the hostname `k8s-load-balancing-demo.local`.
-If you need to use a different hostname, you can edit the Ingress manifest files that is inside the `ingresses/` directory and modify the host field in the `etc/hosts` to specify a different hostname according to your needs.
+If you need to use a different hostname, you can edit the Ingress manifest files that is inside the `ingresses/` directory and modify the host field in the `/etc/hosts` to specify a different hostname according to your needs.

 7. **Get the Minikube IP**:

-   To get the Minikube IP address, which will be used in the `etc/hosts` file, run:
+   To get the Minikube IP address, which will be used in the `/etc/hosts` file, run:
    ```bash
    minikube ip
    ```

 8. **Get the Minikube IP**:

-   To get the Minikube IP address, which will be used in the `etc/hosts` file, run:
+   To get the Minikube IP address, which will be used in the `/etc/hosts` file, run:
    ```bash
    minikube ip
    ```

 9. **Update Your /etc/hosts File**:

-   After retrieving the Minikube IP address and the service URL, update your `etc/hosts` file to map your service’s hostname to the Minikube IP.
-Open `etc/hosts` with a text editor and add a line like this:
+   After retrieving the Minikube IP address and the service URL, update your `/etc/hosts` file to map your service’s hostname to the Minikube IP.
+Open `/etc/hosts` with a text editor and add a line like this:
    ```bash
    <minikube-ip>   k8s-load-balancing-demo.local
    ```
-   Replace `<minikube-ip>` with the IP address obtained from the `minikube-ip` command.
+   Replace `<minikube-ip>` with the IP address obtained from the minikube ip command.
+If you edited the default Ingress manifest, change the URL address to the one specified in your Ingress configuration to ensure it    matches the hostname used in your `/etc/hosts` file.

 10. **Access the Service Locally**: